 Standing still, the horse will move their weight from one leg to the other while swinging their head and neck from side to side.
 Commonly seen over a stable door, although some horses may weave in any environment.

-Box Walking
+Box walking

 chevron-down